sheharyarn/que/README.md

 end
 ```

-and add it to your list of `applications`:
+and then add it to your list of `applications`:

 ```elixir
 def application do